11. Typealias

 two_by_three_matrix m = [i in 1..2, j in 1..3 | i + j];

-Typedefs of arrays with inferred sizes are allowed, but declarations of variables using the typedef must be initialized appropriately.
+Type aliases of arrays with inferred sizes are allowed, but declarations of variables using the type alias must be initialized appropriately.

-Because typedef is an aliased name for a type, you can use typedef on typedef’ed types:
+Because a typealias is an aliased name for a type, you can use typealias on type alias’ed types:

-Some typedefs may be parameterized with an expression, such as with arrays, such expressions are restricted to be composed exclusively from arithmetic operations on scalar literals.
+Some type aliases may be parameterized with an expression, such as with arrays, such expressions are restricted to be composed exclusively from arithmetic operations on scalar literals.
 Practically speaking, this requires constant folding but not constant propogation.

 procedure main() returns integer {